Audio editing software

-Audio editing software is any software or computer program, which allows editing and generating of audio data.
+Audio editing software is any software or computer program which allows editing and generating audio data.
 Audio editing software can be implemented completely or partly as a library, as a computer application, as a web application, or as a loadable kernel module.
 Wave editors are digital audio editors.
 There are many sources of software available to perform this function.
-Most can edit music, apply effects and filters, adjust stereo channels, etc.
+Most can edit music, apply effects and filters, and adjust stereo channels.